All Products

 Platform For AI:Quickly submit a Ray job

-Deep Learning Containers (DLC) of Platform for AI (PAI) supports jobs based on the Ray framework.
-You can directly submit Ray training scripts to DLC without the need to set up a Ray cluster or configure Kubernetes.
-Additionally, DLC offers comprehensive log and metric monitoring services to better manage jobs.
+PAI Deep Learning Containers (DLC) supports jobs based on the Ray framework.
+You can submit Ray training scripts directly to DLC without having to set up a Ray cluster or configure underlying Kubernetes resources.
+DLC also provides comprehensive logging and metrics monitoring services to help you manage your jobs.
 This topic describes how to submit a Ray training job.

 Prerequisites

-To submit training jobs using the SDK, you must configure environment variables.
-For more information, see Install the Credentials tool and Configure environment variables in Linux, macOS, and Windows.
+If you use the SDK to submit a training job, you must configure your environment variables.
+For more information, see Install the Credentials tool and Configure environment variables on Linux, macOS, and Windows.

 Preparations